Birth, marriage and death records

 - Order copies of birth, marriage and death certificates

 Durham County Record Office does not keep birth, marriage and death certificates.

-These records are held separately by Durham County Council's registration service and they are stored in a different location.
+These records, produced by the civil registration system established in 1837, are held separately by Durham County Council's registration service and they are stored in a different location.

-As an alternative, you can use the Record Office to search the baptism, marriage and burial records from the sixteenth century to the present day.
+The Record Office does keep church registers of baptism, marriage and burial, from the sixteenth century to the present day.

 Use our church registers database to check what registers we hold.

 Civil registration, that is the registration of births, marriages and deaths, was introduced in England and Wales on 1 July 1837.

 For the purposes of civil registration England and Wales were divided into registration districts.